lorenzonotaro/lncpu/lnasm/readme.md

         - `page0`: zero page addressing mode.
 The target address will be in the first page of RAM (`0x2000-0x20ff`).
 In lnasm you will specify an 8-bit value in the square brackets, corresponding to the address in page zero you want to write to/read from (`[8-bit address]`)

-        - `ipage0rd`: indirect zero page addressing mode.
-In lnasm this is achieved with `[RD]`.
-The address will be in the first page of RAM and the value in RD is used as the address.

         - `ifullrcrd`: full indirect addressing mode.
 In lnasm this is achieved with `[RC:RD]`.

         - `abs`: absolute addressing mode.
 In lnasm this is achieved with `[<8-bit page>:<8-bit address>]` or `[<16-bit full address>]`.